-Click the Fetch button to start fetching data.
-The button will change to Pause.
-Click the Pause button to stop fetching.

-If streaming is selected (Realtime is set to Serial or USB), clicking the Fetch button will have no effect on the plot.
+Click the Fetch button III to start fetching data.
+The button will change to Pause III.
+Click the stop fetching. e Pause button A If streaming is selected (Realtime is set to Serial or USB), clicking the Fetch button will have no offect